Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: Introduction

-\parag{Organization} The article is structured as follows.
-Section~\ref{sec:related_work} reviews all practical approaches to MPH and indicates which techniques support multi-threading and/or use external memory.
-Section~\ref{sec:main} presents a new general {\pth} construction algorithm, with Section~\ref{sec:impl} highlighting how its design seamlessly adapts to the different settings we consider.
-In particular, Section~\ref{sec:int_mem} and~\ref{sec:ext_mem} detail how the general construction is supported in internal and external memory, respectively, with multi-threading support (Section~\ref{sec:parallel_search}).
-Section~\ref{sec:experiments} presents the experimental results. {\pth} is compared against all the approaches reviewed in Section~\ref{sec:related_work}.
+The article is structured as follows.
+Section~\ref{sec:related_work} reviews all the practical approaches for MPH and indicates which techniques support multi-threading and/or use external memory.
+Section~\ref{sec:main} presents a new general {\pth} construction algorithm, with Section~\ref{sec:impl} describing how its design seamlessly adapts to the different settings we consider.
+In particular, Section~\ref{sec:int_mem} and~\ref{sec:ext_mem} detail how the general construction works in internal and external memory, respectively, with multi-threading support (Section~\ref{sec:parallel_search}).
+Section~\ref{sec:experiments} presents experimental results, in comparison with the approaches reviewed in Section~\ref{sec:related_work}.
 We conclude in Section~\ref{sec:conclusions}.